Zimin0/Site-Convertor/README.md

 ## Before changing email in admin django - make sure:
 * that your mail is by Google (contains "gmail" part)
 - you are using app key, generated in Google account settings - not your password

+## Proger notes
+Something is going wrong with FileFields - unfixable issue with convertation.
+Is it more reliably to store filepath in CharField ?
+FileField do the same.